 If you don't have your scuba licence the snorkeling off Caye Caulker is the best we have done in terms of wildlife.
 Here is some of what we saw: http://fivepointfive.org/photo-blog-photo-of-shark-snorkel-caye-caulker/

 The last bit with the sting rays and sharks was sooo much fun!
-We decided to stay on Caye Caulker because it is much quieter than the larger islands, is is a gorgeous sleepy island made of white sand. over 4 years ago
+We decided to stay on Caye Caulker because it is much quieter than the larger islands, is is a gorgeous sleepy island made of white sand. almost 5 years ago

 Boat tour up the Monkey River near Placencia is unbelievable!
 We saw a whole family of monkeys, boas, crocodiles, tarantulas, manatees in the jungles and/or water.
 Had lunch with the boat guides family.